ybrunken/NeuralNetworkTester/README.md

 In the lower part you can define the parameters of the model you want to run
 * **Mode**: Choose whether you want to do a classification or a regression task
 * **Data source**: Specify if an equation should be used for the underlying function or whether you want to use your own drawn function
-* **Noise (\theta)**: Only accessable if mode is set to "Regression".
+* **Noise (\theta)**: Only accessible if mode is set to "Regression".
 The training data is gaussian distributed around the true value.
 Here you specify the standard deviation
 * **Number points training**: How many training samples should be generated
 * **Number points test**: How many test samples should be generated
 * **Time limit (s)**: After your program runs this amount of seconds, it will automatically terminate.
 Note that this is also what happens on the server used to grade your homework